top of page

 For example:

-This teamwork creates a more supportive environment, where you feel heard and cared for without adding pressure on hospital staff.
+This teamwork creates a more supportive environment.
+You feel heard and cared for without adding pressure on hospital staff.

 When a Doula Can Be Particularly Helpful